yjg30737/pyqt-custom-titlebar-window/README.md

 ## Release Note
 (Start from 0.5.0)

+### January 28, 2021 (version 0.8.0)

+Now this module uses the <a href="https://github.com/yjg30737/pyqt-mac-min-max-close-buttons-widget.git">pyqt-mac-min-max-close-buttons-widget</a> to make user able to set macOS style to each button(min/max/close).

 ### January 28, 2021 (version 0.6.0)

 Now this module inherits the <a href="https://github.com/yjg30737/pyqt-frameless-window.git">pyqt-frameless-window</a> to reduce the redundancy.